AdrianKriger/geo3D/docs/docs/processing/wdid.md

 ### Interactive Visualisation with Spatial Data Science

-A dynamic visualisation and spatial analysis is possible through a Jupyter notebook.
+A dynamic visualisation and spatial analysis is possible.
 [Interactive Visualization](https://adriankriger.github.io/osm_LoD1_3DCityModel/docs/interactive/) discusses this further.

 ## Is it useful?